 Q.

-Who decides upon and organizes all of the social activities?
+Who decides upon and organizes social activities?

 A.